Skip to Content

 Letters of recommendation should be submitted by the advisor in pdf format to ncks.applications@umich.edu with “SUMMER INSTITUTE - Letter of Recommendation” in the subject line.

-Admissions decisions will be announced within the month of March.
+Admissions decisions will be announced as soon as possible after the deadline.

 Tuition & Financial Aid